Vale – AM Selwyn David Evans AC, DSO, AFC RAAF

 David Evans received the Air Force Cross in 1957 for his tour of duty as VIP captain in the Governor-General’s Flight.
 Many former veterans would distinctly remember his association with the Canberra bomber being a flight commander, and later the Commanding Officer of No 2 Squadron during the Vietnam War for which he was awarded the Distinguished Service Order.

-Above: David Evans (R) with his navigator next to a Canberra bomber in Vietnam.
-(Image courtesy Australians at War Film Archive
+Above: David Evans (R) with his navigator next to a Mk21 Canberra trainer in Butterworth.
+(Image courtesy Australians at War Film Archive)

 In his autobiography, David recounts the peculiarities of the Canberra bomber and its dubious capabilities as a reliable weapon.
 He can be credited for resolving its twin-engine flame out issues and improving bomb-on-target capability.